/ tool-comparisons / Railway vs Hetzner for Solo Developers

 Hetzner Overview

 Hetzner is where you go when you want the most server for the least money.
 Their VPS pricing is legendary in the developer community.
-A server with 2 vCPUs, 4GB RAM, 40GB SSD, and 20TB bandwidth costs around EUR 5/month.
-The same specs on AWS would cost 4-5x more.
+A CX22 server with 2 vCPUs, 4GB RAM, 40GB SSD, and 20TB bandwidth costs EUR 3.99/month as of the April 2026 pricing.
+The same specs on AWS would cost several times more.
 The hardware is solid, the network is fast, and the uptime has been reliable in my experience.

 Hetzner is bare infrastructure.
 You get a Linux VM with an IP address.
 Everything else, from Docker to Nginx to SSL to deploy pipelines, is your responsibility.
 If you enjoy that kind of work, it's satisfying.
 If you don't, it's a time sink.